HeronErin/rug-clone/README.md

    requires the `float` feature.
 5. `rand`, enabled by default.
 Required for the [`RandState`][rug rand] type and its supporting features.
-This features requires the `integer` feature.
+This feature requires the `integer` feature.
 6. `serde`, disabled by default.
 This provides serialization support for the [`Integer`][rug int], [`Rational`][rug rat], [`Float`][rug flo] and [`Complex`][rug com] types, providing that